black-signature/PHP-Photo-Gallery/README.md

 - Ready to use simple photo gallery using PHP/MySQL with admin support.
 - Fully responsive design using bootstrap.
+- Easily customizable layout using PHP, HTML and CSS.
-- Most suited for small websites.
+- Most suited for small websites, that requires a photo gallery via backend.

 Created by, [Balu John Thomas]

-# Introduction

-PHP-Photo-Gallery is a ready to use simple photo gallery solution using PHP/MySQL with admin support.

 ## Installation

+- Copy everything to your server.
-Open index.php in the browser and follow the on-screen instructions to install
+- Point your browser to index.php and follow the on-screen instructions to install.

 ## History